See list of Tremaine artworks and designs below.

 This Tremaine / Miller Company micro-site at artdesigncafe is the centralized, online disseminator of information focused on the Modernist art and design achievements of the Tremaines.
 Overlooked for too many years and falling through various cracks, artdesigncafe took action starting in 2016 with this documentation recovery and dissemination pursuit.
 The effort has resulted in many taking another closer look at the work, and has deepened understandings of the Tremaine work beneath the surface and increased appreciation.

-With the Modernist PtA crossover power engine, it is expected that the Tremaine work will be of historical impact for decades and centuries to come, and also be of continued significant relevance to crossover contemporary art, design, promotion, business and technology.
+With the Modernist PtA crossover power engine, it is expected that the Tremaine work will be of historical impact for decades and centuries to come, and also be of continued significant relevance to crossover contemporary art, design, promotion, business and technology as a historical case study.
 In fact, project leader and international arts journalist and communications professional R. J. Preece describes the Tremaine work as "a very rare jewel deeply hidden away in plain sight, partly just down the road in the decaying, post-industrial town where I grew up long ago.
 I just really found out about it not long ago.
 Personally, finding out about the parallels of interest across crossover fields, and the historical location, is deeply intense.
 In fact, at times, it is almost mind-boggling."

 Over the years, there were many art finds by the Tremaines.
 This started with Victory Boogie Woogie (1942-44), Piet Mondrian’s last, unfinished painting, which in part was an inspiration for the travelling Painting toward architecture show.
 The finds continued most notably concerning early Pop Art, including Marilyn diptych (1962) by Andy Warhol, now at Tate Modern, London, and Jasper Johns’s Three flags, (1958), now at the Whitney Museum of American Art in New York.
 Design commissions over the years included the unbuilt Tremaine House (1948) by Oscar Niemeyer and Roberto Burle Marx, recognized for fusing rectilinear and organic orientations in art and design.
 The Tremaines even had a hand in Walter de Maria’s iconic Lightning field (1977), letting the artist set up and test the work on their land in Arizona, prior to the siting in New Mexico.